nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-installation/nuxeo-retention-installation-standard.md

 - Records are stored in a dedicated S3 bucket, with [**Amazon S3 Object Lock**](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock.html).</br>
   [<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More info](#s3-one-bucket-object-lock)

-#### {{> anchor 's3-one-bucket-configuration'}} Store the Records in the Same Bucket Than the Standard Documents
+#### {{> anchor 's3-one-bucket-configuration'}} Store Records in the Same Bucket as Other Documents

-This configuration consists on using the same S3 bucket for records than for the standard documents.
+This configuration consists on using the same S3 bucket for records and other documents.

 In this case, you can use the Amazon S3 addon with the [default configuration]({{page page='amazon-s3-online-storage'}}) with the Retention addon.

-This configuration prevents from using the [Amazon S3 Object Lock](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock.html) feature.
+This configuration does not allow using the [Amazon S3 Object Lock](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock.html) feature.

 {{#> callout type='warning'}}
 This configuration is only compliant with the binary manager `org.nuxeo.ecm.core.storage.sql.S3BinaryManager`.

-So, you have to make sure to have the following property into your `nuxeo.conf` configuration file:
+The following property is required in the `nuxeo.conf` configuration file:
 ```
 nuxeo.core.binarymanager=org.nuxeo.ecm.core.storage.sql.S3BinaryManager
 ```
 {{/callout}}

-#### {{> anchor 's3-2-buckets-configuration'}} Store the Records in a Dedicated S3 Bucket
+#### {{> anchor 's3-2-buckets-configuration'}} Store Records in a Dedicated S3 Bucket

-In addition of the standard S3 bucket to be configured using the [Amazon S3 Online Storage documentation](https://connect.nuxeo.com/nuxeo/site/marketplace/package/amazon-s3-online-storage), you have to configure an additional S3 bucket dedicated to the records.

-You can do this configuration by using an XML contribution or by using the `nuxeo.conf`configuration file.
+It is possible to configure an additional S3 bucket dedicated to storing records.
+This can be configured using an XML contribution, or via the `nuxeo.conf` configuration file.

-##### Through XML Configuration File
+##### Configure via XML Contribution

-Once the standard Amazon S3 bucket is installed as described in [Amazon S3 Online Storage](https://connect.nuxeo.com/nuxeo/site/marketplace/package/amazon-s3-online-storage), you have to add an XML extension file to configure the bucket dedicated to the records and how to dispatch files in each bucket (documents vs records):
+Configure the standard S3 bucket as described in [Amazon S3 Online Storage](https://connect.nuxeo.com/nuxeo/site/marketplace/package/amazon-s3-online-storage).
+Once complete, add an XML extension file to configure the bucket that will be used for records:
-- The file has to be added into `$NUXEO_HOME/nxserver/config`
+- The file has to be added to `$NUXEO_HOME/nxserver/config`
 - The file name has to be ended with `-config.xml`
-- The file must contain a specific `component name`:
+- The file must contain the following `component name`:

 ```xml
 <component name="records-s3-compliance">
 ```
-- The file must contain a blob manager extension with the configuration of the S3 bucket dedicated to the records and the following parameters:
+- The file must contain a blob manager contribution with the following parameters:

 ```xml
 <extension target="org.nuxeo.ecm.core.blob.BlobManager" point="configuration">